Logo for Piano Play It

 In order to do that we have to distinguish between one note and the other.
 Let's take the song "Merrily We Roll Along" for example.

 This song contains only three notes.
-C-D-E. In order to play it we use the middle C Position which is explained in the Piano fingering page.
+C-D-E. In order to play it we use the middle C Position.

 for now we're going to only use the first, second and third fingers.

 Don't mix fingers!
 Always press on E with your third finger and on C with your thumb.
-You wanna improve the independence of your fingers and to be able to follow the answers below which are based on these fingerings.
+You want to improve the independence of your fingers and to be able to follow the answers below which are based on these fingerings.

 Do you hear it?
 It's the D key.
 Easy huh?